freqtrade/freqtrade/docs/bot-usage.md

   -s {all,buy,sell,roi,stoploss} [{all,buy,sell,roi,stoploss} ...], --spaces {all,buy,sell,roi,stoploss} [{all,buy,sell,roi,stoploss} ...]
                         Specify which parameters to hyperopt.
 Space separate list.
 Default: all.
+  --print-all           Print all results, not only the best ones.
+  -j JOBS, --job-workers JOBS
+                        The number of concurrently running jobs for hyperoptimization (hyperopt worker processes).
+If -1
+                        (default), all CPUs are used, for -2, all CPUs but one are used, etc. If 1 is given, no parallel computing code is used at all.
 ```

 ## Edge commands